 As with any hair restoration procedure, the results from a transplant to the pubic region won’t be instant.
 The transplanted hair will fall out after a few weeks.
 But, that shouldn’t be a cause for alarm.
 It will begin to grow again within a few months and will continue to grow permanently.
 Because these hairs come from the scalp, they will need to be trimmed on a regular basis.
 The surgeon will provide more specific advice on how to wash the area in the days immediately following the surgery and on what activities a patient should avoid, and how long those activities should be avoided.

 Although it might not seem like a desirable option, it is possible for a surgeon to perform the procedure in reverse, taking hair from the pubic area and transplanting it to the scalp or other part of the body.
 Pubic hair might not be the best option for donor hair, though, as it is considerably different from other hair types.
 It tends to be curly or rough in texture, which might not match the hair on a person’s scalp.

 While possible, using pubic hair in other parts of the body or the scalp is generally a last resort, when hair from other areas is sparse or depleted.
 It’s much more common to transplant hair to the pubic area, rather than to take hair from the area.
 In addition, the beard and the chest are usually better areas from which to harvest grafts for transplanting in the scalp.

 If you are considering a pubic hair transplant for whatever reason, Dr. Jeffrey Epstein is one of the top hair restoration specialists in the country.
-Dr. Epstein has offices in New York City and in Miami, Florida.
+Dr. Epstein has office in Miami, Florida.
 To learn more about the hair restoration procedure and what your options are, contact Dr. Epstein today to schedule an appointment.
-Call (212) 759-3484 to reach the New York office or (305) 666-1774 to reach the practice in Miami.
+Call (305) 666-1774 to reach the practice in Miami.